dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 So what is Docker?

-Docker is a piece of technology that allows you, the developer, to wrap your application and all its dependencies that it needs in order to run into a single package, which is more widely known as a container.
+Docker is a piece of technology that allows you, the developer, to wrap your application and all its dependencies that it needs in order to run into an isolated package with ease.
+Depending on your application and its dependencies the packaged can be either very small, around few megabytes, or very large, from couple of gigabytes to infinity in theory.

+It also gives you tools so you can share your application with other with ease.

+The correct term for isolated package is container.

 ---